-I am a Teaching Professor in the Department of Sociology and the Gerontology Program.
-I also serve as the Gerontology Undergraduate Coordinator and Advisor as well as the Gerontology Service-Learning Coordinator.
+I am a Teaching Professor in the Department of Sociology.
+I also serve as the Interim Director and Undergraduate Coordinator for the Gerontology Program.

 I received the part-time lecturer (2006) and full-time lecturer (2010) UNC Charlotte College of Liberal Arts and Sciences teaching awards as well as the national Association for Gerontology in Higher Education Distinguished Faculty Award (2014).
+I am an AGHE Fellow.
 I was promoted to Teaching Professor, the highest rank in the lecturer track, in the spring of 2016.

-My interests are in intergenerational service-learning, aging, making gerontology relevant to undergraduates, and using films as an instructional medium to teach about life course.
-I currently teach Aging and the Lifecourse, Families and Aging, Sociology of Aging, LBST 1102 (Arts & Society) Film, Research Methods in Aging, and a graduate seminar in the Sociology of Aging.
-I have published in Gerontology and Geriatrics Education and regularly present at the Association for Gerontology in Higher Education and the Southern Gerontological Society meetings.
+My interests are in intergenerational service-learning, aging, making gerontology relevant to undergraduates, and how we use language in our understanding of and work with older adults.
+I currently teach Aging and the Lifecourse, Families and Aging, Sociology of Aging, and Gerontology Senior Seminar.
+I have published in Gerontology and Geriatrics Education and regularly present at the Academy for Gerontology in Higher Education and the Southern Gerontological Society meetings.